 Quite often, different ways of teaching are presented as polar opposites.
 For example, teacher-led explicit instruction vs. student-led discovery and inquiry learning.
 Sometimes, such a comparison is worthwhile as one is clearly more effective than the other.
 Yet, often, a more nuanced understanding is needed.
 For example, two seemingly opposing approaches may work well together or may be appropriate at different stages of learning.

 Some Teaching Strategies Have More Impact Than Others

 Keeping in mind the importance of nuance, sometimes a particular teaching strategy has more impact than alternative teaching strategies.
 The size of such differences can be measured using effect sizes, percentile gains or months progressed.
-See 6 High-Impact Teaching Strategies.
+See 10 Evidence-Based Teaching Strategies and 6 High-Impact Teaching Strategies.

 Choosing high-impact teaching strategies is an essential pedagogical practice.
 However, lower-impact strategies can also be useful when they are easy to implement and used to complement rather than replace higher-impact strategies.